 5.11.3.2

-Commercial-Scale Wind-Energy Generating Systems shall only be allowed in Rural, Agricultural and Industrial land use designations.
+Commercial-Scale Wind-Energy Generating Systems shall only be allowed in Rural, Prime Agricultural Area and Industrial land use designations.
 They and shall not be located on lands adjacent to within the Environmental Protection Area designation, and shall not be located within the Environmentally Sensitive Area overlay classifications unless a satisfactory Environmental Impact Assessment has been prepared that demonstrates that there will be no negative impacts on the natural features, or on their ecological functions.

 For the purpose of interpreting “adjacent lands”, Sections 5.2.2 (Environmental Protection Areas) and 5.2.3 (Environmentally Sensitive